Cancer Support Services

 We offer classes on nutrition and emotional support during your treatment.
 For More information on classes and support services, please call 410-427-5585.

 - SOS (Survivors Offering Support): provides peer-to-peer support for breast cancer patients.
-More information
+Learn more about SOS.

 - Partner Support Program: a workshop for spouses and significant others of newly diagnosed breast cancer patients.

 - Transition to Wellness: a workshop to provide coping tools and information as patients enter the wellness phase as a breast cancer survivor.
-More information
+Learn more about Transition to Wellness.